 Verdict contribution

-Possible cache
+Possible cache or sampling override

-No cache observed
+No cache replay observed

 Limitations